TEFL News! Which are the highest-rated Online TEFL TESOL courses in 2021?

-This article helps you avoid scams during the TEFL course sign up process, and when you start searching for a teaching English job abroad.
+This article will help you avoid scams during the Online TEFL/TESOL course sign up process, and when you start searching for a teaching English job overseas or online.

 Whilst there aren’t a significant number of outright scams, there are many cases of grey area scams.
-These low level scams usually present themselves in a school promising something and not delivering on that promise, or spreading false information to get you to sign up.
+These low-to-middle-level scams usually present themselves in a school promising something and not delivering on that promise, and/or a school publishing false information so as to try to convince you to enroll in their course.

-There are many, many, many fake TEFL reviews on the internet – often written by the schools themselves.
-There is also a worrying trend that some schools will actively encourage graduates to take part in an affiliate links program.
-How this works is that you take your course and then at the end the school will tell you that by getting other students, you can earn a commission.
-While this is not a scam per se, it does leave you wondering about the true authenticity of such reviews.
+There are many, many, many fake TEFL reviews on the internet – mostly written by a handful of schools that are notorious within the industry for questionable practices.
+There is also a worrying trend that some schools will actively encourage graduates to take part in an affiliate links program – this is when you take your course and upon course completion the school will try hard selling you to encourage others to sign up, so that you can earn a commission on each future course purchase.

-At Trusted TEFL Reviews, we make sure that each review submitted is verified and further ensure that no affiliate links are contained within.
+At Trusted TEFL Reviews, we make sure that each and every published review is verified and further ensure that no affiliate links are contained anywhere within this site.

 Searching for an English teaching job abroad.

-Unfortunately, there are many cases every year of scams involving language schools and teach overseas agencies.
+Unfortunately, there are many recurring cases of scams involving language schools and teach overseas agencies.

 One scenario is where a teacher applies for a job, through an agency, and pays an administration charge.
 The teacher then never hears back from said agency and loses their hard-earned money.